-What are the learning objectives of the Advanced Community Music Training Program?
+What are the learning objectives of Musicians without Borders’ training programs?

-The training shares the knowledge and skills of Musicians without Borders’ trainers with individuals from a variety of musical levels and backgrounds who are actively involved or wish to be involved in different programs combining music and social change.
+Our training programs share the knowledge and skills of Musicians without Borders’ trainers with individuals from a variety of musical levels and backgrounds who are actively involved or wish to be involved in different programs combining music and social change.
 Participants will deepen their leadership skills while exploring concepts related to creativity, improvisation, and nonviolence.
 They will learn how to facilitate music workshops that strengthen communities through bridging divides and creating empathic connections between people within an inclusive and safe environment.

 What kind of experience should a trainee have in order to participate?

 We offer training for various levels of experience, both to non-musicians and musicians who are active as workshop leaders, teachers or social activists and wish to develop their knowledge of using music as a tool for peace-building and social change.
 Trainees must be able to demonstrate empathic sensitivity and active listening skills, which are key elements of fostering positive relationships within a group based on an ethos of mutual respect.

 For our Workshop Leader Training and our Training of Trainers courses, trainees need to have a high degree of musicianship with the ability to simplify and break down the elements of music making.
 This is necessary in order to lead and teach workshop participants at any level of musicianship.

 What does the content of the training focus on?

 Our training programs address skills across four subject areas: pedagogical, didactic, musical, and workshop leadership.